Mochtar Riady

 Mochtar Riady, born Lie Mo Tie (李文正 (Lǐ Wén Zhèng); born 12 May 1929)' is an Indonesian financial magnate and the founder and chairman emeritus of Lippo Group.
 He was born in Malang to a Chinese Indonesian family.
 At five months old, his parents took him to his father's ancestral village in Fujian where he lived until he was six years old.

 Early life

 Riady's father was a batik trader named Liapi (1887–1959), while his mother was named Sibelau (1889–1937).
-Both of his parents migrated from Fujian and arrived in Malang in 1918.
+Both of his parents migrated from Putian and arrived in Malang in 1918.